YuyiBei/yuyi/_pages/cv.md

 Education
 ------
 * **M.A.R. in Religion and Ecology, M.P.H. in Chronic Disease Epidemiology, 2023-2026**
-  : Yale University
+  : Yale University, New Haven, CT
-* **B.S. in Health Science, Minor in Assistive and Rehabilitative Technology Certificate, 2019-2022** : Ohio State University, Columbus, Ohio
+* **B.S. in Health Science, Minor in Assistive and Rehabilitative Technology Certificate, 2019-2022** : Ohio State University, Columbus, OH

 Work Experience
 ------